The Gift of Forgiveness

 How to Practice Forgiveness in 8 Steps

 Acknowledge the pain.
 To heal from pain, you first have to admit you have been hurt.
 And sometimes acknowledging this can intensify unpleasant emotions.
 Tears, resentment, and ruminating thoughts are all normal responses to hurt.
-Don't try to numb your emotions, because this can cut off the process of forgiving others before it has even begun.
+Do not try to numb your emotions; doing this can cut off the process of forgiving others before it has even begun.

 Try to put yourself in the other person's place.
 Try to remember a time when you had to ask for forgiveness.
 How did it make you feel?
 When have you wronged another person?
 Did they extend forgiveness to you or withhold it?
 The Holy Bible teaches us in Matthew 7:12 to "Do to others what you would have them do to you."
 Placing ourselves in someone else's shoes, if only for a moment, can help us to better forgive.